CanberraUAV/admin/in-progres/SES-presentation.rst

 SES Presentation
 ================

 On 2013/03/14, representatives of CanberraUAV visited the Belconnen Branch of the ACT State Emergency Service.
-Tridge gave a presentation, we showed them some planes, and we had some interesting hypothetical conversations about how the SES might deploy small UAVs to contribute to search and rescues.
+Tridge gave a presentation (available in :download:`PDF<SES-presentation/20130314_Belconnen_CanberraUAV.pdf>` or :download:`ODP<SES-presentation/20130314_Belconnen_CanberraUAV.odp>` format), we showed them some planes, and we had some interesting hypothetical conversations about how the SES might deploy small UAVs to contribute to search and rescues.

-Slide show:

- * :download:`PDF format <SES-presentation/20130314_Belconnen_CanberraUAV.pdf>`
- * :download:`ODP format <SES-presentation/20130314_Belconnen_CanberraUAV.odp>`

 Summary of applications discussed